-Design and development of highly specific 'bioelectronic' interfaces between inorganic surfaces and biological species (antibodies, microbial cells, enzymes and redox proteins).
-This work has led to the production of a number of electrochemical and microelectromechanical sensor systems capable of the direct, rapid measurement of biological and chemical species in complex matrices.
-The current work being carried out by the Diagnostic & Therapeutic Technologies Research Group can be broadly defined in three inter-related, multi-disciplinary areas.
+The work of the Diagnostic & Therapeutic Technologies Research Group (D&TT) group aims to utilise Biomedical Engineering to improve rapid clinical diagnostic technologies and to engineer technological approaches which can help to elucidate the molecular pathways that cause degenerative diseases.
+This work involves the design and development of highly specific 'bioelectronic' interfaces between inorganic surfaces and biological species (antibodies, microbial cells, enzymes and redox proteins) and has led to the production of a number of electrochemical and microelectromechanical sensor systems capable of the direct, rapid measurement of biological and chemical species in complex matrices.
+The current research programmes being carried out by the D&TT group can be broadly defined in three inter-related, multi-disciplinary areas.
 These are:

 This research is funded by the European Commission Framework 7 Programme.